Illustration of hands holding a phone watching a video podcast

 It can increase the connection with your audience

-Audio is amazing, but if people can see you it deepens their connection with you further.
+Audio is amazing, but if people can see you it deepens their connection with you even further.

 Putting a face to a voice they love will help them visualise you when they’re listening to your content and that can build powerful connections.